lreynolds188/ATechSol/docs/about/VSCode.md

 [<img alt="Visual Studio Code Preview" src="/img/VSCode.png" />](https://code.visualstudio.com/)

-Find out more about this project on their website [here](https://code.visualstudio.com/).
+To find out more about this text editor you can visit their website [here](https://code.visualstudio.com/).